Olaii/node-acr1222l/README.md

 Library for easier connecting and management of ACR1222L NFC reader.
 This library is tested on Windows and Linux.

-To use this module read OS specific notes, then install dependencies with:
+To use this module read OS specific notes, then install with:

-    npm install
+    npm install acr1222l

 ## Windows installation steps